What is a Laboratory Technician?

-The level of education needed for laboratory technicians can also vary greatly depending on the role.
-Some employers may accept an Associate level degree, others may prefer a Bachelors level degree, typically in a science subject.
+The level of education needed for Laboratory Technicians can vary greatly depending on the role.
+Some employers may accept an Associate level degree, others may prefer a Bachelor’s level degree, typically in a science subject such as:

 Companies will often provide training for the specific duties they require of employees to ensure they are carried out in full compliance with internal and external regulations.

-The ideal skill set for someone moving into project engineering includes:
+The ideal skill set for someone moving into a Laboratory Technician role includes:

-- Numerical Skills – often needed for successful running of experiments or reporting of results
+- Numerical Skills – often needed for the successful running of experiments or reporting of results

-- Team Working – may be required to work as part of a lab-based team or production line, must be able to work in close coordination with other team members
+- Team Working – generally working as part of a lab-based team, must be able to work in close coordination with other team members

 - Attention To Detail – must be very precise in all activities, following protocols and quality procedures closely, noticing quickly if something is deviating from expected results

-- Organisational Skills – should be running tests in a strictly methodical way as well as maintaining the overall organisation of the laboratory and its supplies and equipment
+- Organisational Skills – should be running tests in a strictly methodical way as well as maintaining the overall organization of the laboratory and its supplies and equipment

 - Written Communication Skills – must keep clear and concise records of laboratory activities and experimentation results in accordance with internal SOPs as well as external regulatory requirements